The exhibits at ISEC, The InfoAge Space Exploration Center.

 This site became known as the Diana Site after the history changing Moon Bounce.
-The team of Project Diana included Col. John DeWitt, E. King Stodola and Harold Webb as well as others.
-Walter McAfee correctly calculated the distance from the Moon to the Earth.
+The team of Project Diana included Col. John DeWitt, E. King Stodola, Harold Webb, Herbert Kauffman and Jacob Mofensen.
+Mathematician Walter McAfee correctly calculated any point on the moon from any point on the Earth.
+His calculations made it possible to correctly compensate for the Doppler shift of radio waves from the Earth to the moon which led to the success of the Moon Bounce.
 The success of the Moon Bounce led to the development of space exploration.

 Exhibit 2.
 The Diana Site in the late 1940’s and early 1950’s continued to be a radar research facility .
 In this aerial photograph one can see radar trucks, the tower that stands behind the building today, The SCR-271 as well as smaller antennas used for radar research.
 Notice the minimal housing development that there is along the Belmar shore of the Shark River.
 The SCR-271 was later disassembled.